 Another cost that is often not mentioned in these comparisons is the investment in a Wordpress designer to maintain your site.
 See point 3 below.

 With Squarespace you have two website and two commerce packages.
 Everything is spelled out very clearly and there are no limits on bandwidth or storage and templates are always included.
 You get a nice discount if you pay annually and the price range is $12 - $46 per month depending on the plan you choose.
 You can try Squarespace free for two weeks and don’t need a credit card to get started.

 My thoughts: Wherever you go, you have to pay for hosting.
 I like Squarespace’s pricing structure because it’s simple, affordable and transparent, and there are no hidden or unexpected additional costs.

 2. EASE OF USE

-- Wordpress is much clunkier in this respect.
+Wordpress is much clunkier in this respect.
 You make your changes in the backend and then you refresh your page in another browser window to see the changes.
-There are plugins that can help with this process but nothing comes close to the elegance and ease of Squarespace’s style editor and drag-and-drop system.
+There are plugins and themes that make this process easier but nothing comes close to the elegance and ease of Squarespace’s style editor and drag-and-drop system.